department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions.md

 ---
 layout: page-breadcrumbs.html
 title: Conditions Linked to Military Service
+display_title: Conditions
+order: 5
 source: https://eauth.va.gov/ebenefits/learn/compensation
 plainlanguage: 10-21-16 certified in compliance with the Plain Writing Act
-template: 1-topic-landing
+template: topic-landing
-relatedlinks:
+majorlinks:
+  - heading: Information on Specific Conditions
+    links:
     - url: /disability-benefits/conditions/ptsd/
       title: PTSD
       description: Learn about the symptoms of posttraumatic stress disorder—and how to get help.
     - url: /disability-benefits/conditions/exposure-to-hazardous-materials/
       title: Contact with Harmful Chemicals or Other Hazardous Materials
       description: Find out if you may have had contact with toxic chemicals or other dangers (like Agent Orange or radiation)—and what to do if you have.
     - url: /disability-benefits/conditions/pow/
       title: Prisoners of War (<abbr>POW</abbr>s)
       description: Get support for issues resulting from captivity.
     - url: /disability-benefits/conditions/special-claims/
       title: Special Claims
       description: Get help with needs such as special equipment, hospital or rehab care, dental care, being unable to work, and more.
 ---

 <div class="va-introtext">